axibase/axibase-charts/syntax/functions.md

 #### <a name=optionsCallback></a> Callback _(optional, type:function)_

-`callback` can be used for manual processing of the descriptors, which are passed as parameters.
+`callback` can be used for manual processing of descriptors, which are passed as parameters.
 If `callback` is specified, `valueFieldPath` and `textFieldPath` are ignored.
-Function should return array of objects, representing options:
+Function should return an array of objects, representing options:

 ```
 [